maame-deveer/Learning/blog/README.md

 # NewsFlash blog

-created using HTML CSS And Javascript and the tutorial by FreeCodeCamp https://youtu.be/Aj7HLsJenVg
+created using HTML CSS And Javascript and the tutorial by <a href="https://youtu.be/Aj7HLsJenVg">FreeCodeCamp</a>

 ![Project humbnail](./thumbnail.jpg)